 - If the LDAP server is in a different network, it is setup to be seen from the EZproxy network?
 Try an nslookup for the LDAP server from the EZproxy server or network.

-- Does the LDAP server need to whitelist the EZproxy server to allow connections?
+- Does the LDAP server need to safe list the EZproxy server to allow connections?

 - Identify and enter the Search Base.